telefonicaid/fiware-keystone-spassword/docs/iotp_ldap.md

 This solution about integrate LDAP with Keystone expects:
 - Users are in LDAP for autentication: name, description, email, password.
 - The following groups are defined in LDAP:
-  - ServiceCustomerGroup
-  - SubServiceCustomerGroup
-  - SubServiceAdminGroup
-  - AdminGroup
+  - ServiceCustomerGroup: role ServiceCustomer service.
+  - SubServiceCustomerGroup: role SubServiceCustomer in all posible subservices
+  - SubServiceAdminGroup: role SubServiceAdmin in all posible subservices
-  These groups has been provisioned automatically by IoTP Orchestrator in each Service.
+  - AdminGroup: roles admin in service and SubServiceAdmin in all posible subservices These groups has been provisioned automatically by IoTP Orchestrator in each Service.
 - Users in LDAP belongs to the defined LDAP Groups.